-Ms. Soon Yuk Tai is the company secretary of our Company.
-Please refer to her biography in the section headed "Directors, Senior Management and Company Secretary" for details.
+Mr. Lau Fai Lawrence is the company secretary of our Company.
+Please refer to Mr. Lau's biography in the section headed "Directors, Senior Management and Company Secretary" for details.

 COMPLIANCE OFFICER

 Mr. Chan Wai Lin, who is also an executive Director, is the compliance officer of our Company.
 Please refer to Mr. Chan's biography in the section headed "Directors, Senior Management and Company Secretary" for details.